anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter06.md

 - Periodic (for example, Yearly, Quarterly, etc.)  password change or on key events such as indication of compromise, change of user roles, a defined period of inactivity, when a user leaves the organization, etc..

 #### 6.3.1.4 Function and Software
-Infrastructure should be implemented to perform the minimal function that’s practically needed to support Cloud Infrastructure.
+Infrastructure must be implemented to perform the minimal function that’s practically needed to support Cloud Infrastructure.

-Regarding software:
+Regarding software (sec.gen.004):
 - Install only software which is required to support the functions
 - Remove any unnecessary software or packages
 - Where software cannot be removed, disable all services to it